SystemsBiologyUniandes/OscillationsData/README.md

 The script performs a data analysis producing the following data:

- Corresponds to the information of all the cell cycles found in the trajectories satisfying the condition of having a Coefficient of determination (R2) higher to 0.9 in an exponential fitting.
+* "DSMdataAdder.csv": Corresponds to the information of all the cell cycles found in the trajectories satisfying the condition of having a Coefficient of determination (R2) higher to 0.9 in an exponential fitting.
-* "DSMdataSizer": The same for glycerol bacteria and with R2>0.8.
+* "DSMdataSizer.csv": The same for glycerol bacteria and with R2>0.8.

 The data look like this: